Prescott Channel: Details

-"As well as helping barges carrying construction materials and recyclables between Stratford and the River Thames, the lock will also create new opportunities for leisure boats, water taxis, trip boats and floating restaurants."

-A major benefit for British Waterways was the increased value of the land which it holds in areas no longer subject to flooding, which it was expected would exceed the cost of the project.

 The lock is 62 metres long, 8 metres wide and 2.4 metres deep, and can hold two 350 tonne barges (other locks on the Lower Lee limited barges to about 120 tonnes).
 It was designed by Tony Gee and Partners and built by Volker Stevin.

 On 2 June 2008, work on the channel brought up a 2200 lb Hermann Second World War time bomb.
 Residents were evacuated, tube and rail services were disrupted, and flights from London City Airport were curtailed during the emergency.
 The 67-year-old, booby-trapped bomb was finally made safe, after five days, in a controlled explosion that threw 400 tonnes of sand into the air.
 Major Matt Davies, of the Army Bomb disposal unit said "If it had gone off in wartime there would have been large fragments up to a mile away which could have destroyed buildings and sewers".
 He added "This is the biggest unexploded bomb we have found in central London."

 In 2009, again as part of the project to build the lock, 29 stones from the Euston Arch were raised from the river bed and presented to the Euston Arch Trust.
-One stone had already been salvaged in 1994 by Dan Cruickshank, as part of a BBC Television programme called 'One Foot in the Past'.
+One stone had already been salvaged in 1994 by Dan Cruickshank, as part of a BBC Television programme called One Foot in the Past.

-Criticisms of Canalisation
+Criticisms of canalisation

 Three Mills Lock was delivered ten months behind the planned schedule, which severely limited its usefulness to the builders of the various Olympic Park venues.
 A further planned use was for the delivery of materials for the Crossrail project.
 However the lock has in fact rarely been used by freight barges.

 In August 2013, a long period of hot dry weather followed by heavy rain washed polluted road run-off water into the Lower Lea, causing deoxygenation of the water.
 The role of the canalisation of the Bow Back Rivers in and around the Olympic Park, with its consequences for tidal flow have been implicated in the considerable levels of fish kill which resulted from the incident.